 Students explore historical and current research in early childhood education, contributions of child development theories to educational practices, and the relationship between critical aspects of young children's development and the creation of inclusive learning opportunities for all children, including children at risk.
 The concept of developmentally appropriate practice and its application across different developmental levels and early childhood classrooms will be introduced and connected with discussion in EDHD 220 and EDSP 211.
-Students examine issues in developing and implementing high quality early childhood education experiences for young children with and without disabilities, including the influence of family, culture, and community, the needs of children at risk (e.g., poverty, immigrant status, English Language Learners), and the role of assessment in early learning.
+Students examine issues in developing and implementing high quality early childhood education experiences for young children at risk (e.g., poverty, including the influence of family, culture, and community, the needs of children at risk (e.g., poverty, immigrant status, English language learners), and the role of assessment in early learning.
 Students are introduced to the fundamentals of lesson planning.